tianachau/Portfolio/README.md

 # Portfolio Sale Insights

-Questions I answered by queries in mysql and building dashboard
+Questions I answered to build dashboard
 - Revenue break down by cities
 - Revenue break down by years and months
 - Show me top 5 customers by revenue and sales quantity